For a summary of the episode guide layout & categories, click here.

 Oliver asks to see a man in the local Russian Mafia named Alexi Leonov.
 This may be an alias, as Alexey Leonov was the name of a famous Russian cosmonaut and the first man to conduct an EVA a.k.a.
 Space-Walk.

-The local Russian mob boss says that a man named Anatoli Knyazev speaks well of Oliver.
+The local Russian mob boss says that a man named Anatoly Knyazev speaks well of Oliver.
 Oliver says that he should, given that Oliver saved his life.
-Anatoli Knyazev is the real name of KG Beast - a Russian super-soldier/assassin and frequent Batman villain back in the 1980s.
+Anatoly Knyazev is the real name of KG Beast - a Russian super-soldier/assassin and frequent Batman villain back in the 1980s.

 Ollie ditches Diggle once again, abandoning him when his name is not on "the list" as he and Tommy go clubbing.